RodrigoDeRosa/py-transmuter/README.md

 # PyTransmuter

-# TODO -> REMOVE PYDANTIC REFERENCES AND MENTION DATACLASSES.
-INCLUDE DICTIONARY MAPPER.

-PyTransmuter is a Python library designed for efficient data mapping and aggregation from source models to target models, leveraging the power of Pydantic for data validation and transformation.
-It simplifies the process of transforming data structures, making it an essential tool for applications requiring data normalization, transformation, and aggregation.
+PyTransmuter is a Python library designed for efficient data mapping and aggregation from source models to target models.
+It simplifies the process of transforming data structures, even between classes of different types (this is, you can transform from a `BaseModel` to a `@dataclass` if you need to) or even transform data in Python dictionaries.

 ## Features

-- **Generic Mapping**: Utilizes generic typing to map data between different model structures.
+- **Generic Mapping**: Utilizes generic typing to map data between different model structures; for example, Python's `@dataclass`, Pydantic's `BaseModel`, Pydantic's `@dataclass` or even plain dictionaries.
 - **Flexible Aggregation**: Supports complex data aggregation strategies, including grouping, sorting, and custom aggregation functions.
 - **Self-Inspection**: Incorporates self-inspection capabilities for resolving callables related to class instances.
-- **Pydantic Integration**: Leverages Pydantic models for input and output validation, ensuring data integrity.
 - **Customizable Transformations**: Allows defining custom field transformations using callable functions or lambdas.